Order 66: Survivors & Victims

 Padawan Caleb Dume was on a mission with his master, Depa Billaba, and Clone Force 99 (aka “The Bad Batch” — more on them later) when Order 66 went into effect.
 Due to Depa Billaba’s efforts, some creative lies from The Bad Batch’s Hunter and later intervention by the reformed clone “Grey,” Caleb was able to get away.

-Changing his name to Kanan Jarrus and becoming a Jedi Knight in his own right, we meet up with him in Star Wars: Rebels, where he helps to ignite the Rebellion.
+Changing his name to Kanan Jarrus and becoming a Jedi Knight in his own right, we meet up with him in Star Wars: Rebels, where he helps ignite the Rebellion and train a young Ezra Bridger in the ways of the Force.

 5. The Grand Inquisitor